daniel-schwarzenbach/Cpp-for-Beginners/Readme.md

 ## Setting up the Debugger

-In the .vscode file we can define setting and tasks.
+In the .vscode file we can define lauches and tasks.

+In the `.vscode/tasks.json` file we define tasks to compile our code.
+In the `.vscode/launch.json` file we define how to launch and debug our code.

+From project to project these files might need to be adjusted.
+For that I have provided prepare scripts in each lesson folder that will adjust the paths and arguments in these files to fit the current lesson.

 Now you are ready for [Lesson 1](./lesson1/lesson1.md)